jenkins-infra/jenkins.io/content/blog/2015/2015-07-14-juseppe-a-custom-update-site-for-jenkins.md

 ---
-layout: post
+:layout: post
-title: Juseppe, a custom update site for Jenkins
+:title: Juseppe, a custom update site for Jenkins
-nodeid: 574
+:nodeid: 574
-created: 1436891798
+:created: 1436891798
-tags:
+:tags:
 - general
 - guest post
+:author: danielbeck
 ---
 *This is a guest post by Kirill Merkushev at Yandex.
 I met him at JUC Europe where he showed me the project he was working on: Juseppe.
 It looked really interesting, so I asked him to write this guest post.*